 New Insights in Adoptees

 In the past, it was assumed that a healthy, well-adjusted adopted person would have no desire to delve into his or her birth history.
 Those who insisted that they needed this information and access to their birth records were considered to be ungrateful at the least, and seriously disturbed at the worst.
-It was startling, therefore, when the May l971 issue of the Pediatrics journal printed the following: “There is ample evidence that the adopted child retains the need for seeking his ancestry for a long time.”
+It was startling, therefore, when a major pediatrics journal announced that there was ample evidence that the adopted child retains the need for seeking his ancestry for a long time.

 About the Author

 Randi Fredricks, Ph.D. is a practicing therapist, researcher and author specializing in the treatment of anxiety, depression, addiction, eating disorders, and related disorders.
-Dr. Fredricks is a best-selling author of several books including Healing & Wholeness: Complementary and Alternative Therapies for Mental Health a 650-page compendium and landmark publication that provides a comprehensive overview of complementary and alternative treatments for mental health, with information and research on their effectiveness for treating specific disorders.
+Dr. Fredricks is a best-selling author of several books on complementary and alternative treatments for mental health.
 For more information on Dr. Fredricks work, visit her practice website DrRandiFredricks.com.